hmcts/feature-toggle-api/README.md

   - Admin: These users can login into FF4J web console and perform all operations on feature toggles(create, update, delete, enable, disable and access auditing information using web console).
   - Editor: These users cannot access the FF4J web console but can perform operations such as create, update, delete, enable and disable feature toggle through FF4J REST API.
-  - Read: These users can only read feature toggle values through FF4J REST API and cannot perform any other operations.They also cannot access web console.
+  - Read: These users can only read feature toggle values through FF4J REST API and cannot perform any other operations.
+They also cannot access web console.

  :bulb: *Currently feature toggle values can be read without authentication.*